codestation/swarm-updater/README.md

 ## Delay swarm-updater to be the last updated service

 You must add the `xyz.megpoid.swarm-updater=true` label to your service so the updater can delay the update of itself as the last one.

+## Only update the image but don't run the container

+You must add the `xyz.megpoid.swarm-updater.update-only=true` label to your service so only the image will be updated (useful for cron tasks where the container isn't running most of the time).
+Note: the service will be reconfigured with `replicas: 0` so this does nothing with global replication.